nmduonggg/UNet-PolypSegmentation/README.md

-# Medical Image Segmentation - Polyp Detection using UNet
+# Medical Segmentation - Polyp Detection using UNet

 UNet is a SOTA segmentation model and used popularly in medical images segmentation.
 Its structure is simply the combination of Convolution, BatchNorm, and an fully connected network as the feature extractor.
 In this repo, I use ResNet50 as an extractor thanks for this nice [repository](https://github.com/mberkay0/pretrained-backbones-unet)